IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 ### Tokenized Sharing: Starting with DII

-Starting with DII is most common for publishers [sharing in the bid stream](sharing-tokenized-from-data-bid-stream.md) and for [sharing via tracking pixels](sharing-tokenized-from-data-pixel.md#workflow-tokenized-sharing-via-tracking-pixels).
+Starting with DII is most common for publishers [sharing in the bid stream](sharing-tokenized-from-data-bid-stream.md) and for [sharing in tracking pixels](sharing-tokenized-from-data-pixel.md#workflow-tokenized-sharing-in-tracking-pixels).

 If you're starting with DII, generate the UID2 token by following either of these paths: